 Repeating Antiquity at the Peak of Modernity

 Thus, though Paul and Augustine assert we are saved by hope and Hegel saw world history as the tribunal of justice, for Löwith it is wiser to accept the Stoic nec spe nec metu.
 Yet, as Löwith observes, “to be theoretically consistent, however, the trust in continuity would have to come back to the classical theory of a circular movement; for only on the basis of a circular, endless, movement, without beginning and end is continuity really demonstrable.”
 Burkhardt may approximate ancient moderation, but he is not an ancient philosopher but a modern historian.
 With the dissolution of the geocentric universe in the aftermath of the Copernican revolution and modern natural science, can we still feel reverence for the physical universe?
-Can Löwith’s natural apprehension of the cosmos be revived within modern physics, or it doomed to be frustrated like Nietzsche’s?
+Can Löwith’s natural apprehension of the cosmos be revived within modern physics, or is it doomed to be frustrated like Nietzsche’s?
 These questions aside, at the very least there is profound truth to Löwith’s critique of modern and Christian hubris.
 As Gadamer observes, against the overblown formulations of the philosophy of history, Löwith “seeks to bring nature to bear as the constant reality, the granite that bears all.”
 Löwith’s robust skepticism encourages us to reconsider the moral-political lesson of Polybius: “to be moderate in times of prosperity and to become wise by the misfortune of others”